thugsb/CSS3-Buttons/README.md

 The icons are added using the `:before` [pseudo-element][2].
 Therefore, you won’t see any icons in browsers like IE7 and below, but the buttons will look good yet.

+Please suggest improvements and/or additions that should be made.
+Also let me know if you branch it to use different colours (or other?).
+Thanks!

 #### Written by <a href="http://www.red-team-design.com">Red</a>

 Catalin Rosu, a.k.a Red, is a professional web designer and developer who loves to be creative and enjoys CSS techniques.
 Stay tuned for latest updates, <a href="http://feeds.feedburner.com/redteamdesign"><b>subscribe to RSS</b></a> and <a href="http://www.twitter.com/catalinred"><b>follow him on Twitter</b></a>.